-How do I access KSU oral history interviews?
+How do I access the KSU oral history interviews?

-Brief description: The KSU Oral History Project was initiated in 1973 by Dr. Thomas Scott, Professor Emeritus of History at Kennesaw State University.
-Dr. Scott began the project by conducting oral history interviews focusing on Cobb County.
+The KSU Oral History Project was initiated in 1973 by Dr. Thomas Scott, professor Emeritus of History at Kennesaw State University.
+Dr. Scott began the project by conducting interviews focusing on Cobb County.
 Over the years, the project has grown immensely and now includes nine series:

 Interviews may be available in a variety of formats, including sounds and video recordings as well as paper transcripts.

 Methods for research: Students desiring to experience KSU’s oral histories have a few different options for access.
 There are three main ways to access KSU’s oral history interviews: